airicbear/cis-4496-project/Code/monet_cyclegan/README.md

 # Monet CycleGAN

-A [CycleGAN](https://junyanz.github.io/CycleGAN/) implementation used to translate photos to Monet paintings.
+A [CycleGAN](https://junyanz.github.io/CycleGAN/) implementation used to translate photos to paintings.

 ### Usage